 Always use heat-resistant cookware that is suitable for use in microwaves.
-Observe the notes on cookware suitable for microwaves.
+Observe the notes on cookware suitable for microwaves. → "Microwave" on page 18

 Take ready-to-eat meals out of the packaging.
 You can cook more quickly and evenly using cookware which is suitable for use in microwaves.